Columbus Ohio

 Sophia enjoys being the matriarch, involved and in control in her home.

 Grace can’t let go of this world because she wants to be sure that the living take care of her beloved home.
-Grace wants to be sure that her dream of having her home become a house museum continues with her help, as she doesn’t quite trust the living.
+She wants to be sure that her dream of having her home become a house museum continues with her help, as she doesn’t quite trust the living.

 Oscar cannot rest in peace because he probably promised his family that he wouldn’t be killed, because he couldn’t imagine this happening to him.
 Also, his grave was disturbed, and he looks for comfort and peace in being in his old family home.